Vehicle-to-Everything Cooperative Perception for Autonomous Driving: Introduction

-The structure of this paper is depicted in Fig. \ref{org}.
-Section \ref{development_of_cooperative_perception_system} provides a brief historical overview of CP system development.
-Section \ref{section_V2X} discusses recent advances in V2X communications, the foundational infrastructure for CP.
-Section \ref{modern_generic_framwork} presents a generic framework for comprehending the CP system systematically.
-Technical issues related to CP systems and associated datasets are summarized in Sections \ref{issue_of_cooperative_perception} and \ref{dataset}, respectively.
-Section \ref{future_direction} explores open challenges and potential future directions, followed by the conclusion in Section \ref{conclusions}.
-A list of key acronyms and abbreviations used throughout the paper is given in Table \ref{tab_acronyms}.
+The remainder of this paper is organized as follows: Section \ref{math_formulat} presents the mathematical formulation of V2X CP.
+A brief historical overview of CP system development is provided in Section \ref{development_of_cooperative_perception_system}.
+Section \ref{modern_generic_framwork} introduces a generic framework for systematically understanding the CP system.
+Practical issues related to CP systems and relevant datasets are discussed in Sections \ref{issue_of_cooperative_perception} and \ref{dataset}, respectively.
+Section \ref{Performance_Validation} compares the performance of various CP methods in offline testing and explores real-world implementations.
+Section \ref{challenges} explores the challenges and potential future directions, and the paper concludes with Section \ref{conclusions}.